Jaredk3nt/roldnd/World/overview.md

 The **R.O.L.** is made up of 11 systems that exist within a block of space approx. 5 light years (1.54 parsecs) across at its widest berth.
 The area is colloquially called *The Sphere* by its inhabitants because the over all "sphere-ish" shape of the region.
 Giving the abundance of "Goldilocks" zone planets (approx. 1 per system) plus quite a few habitable moons, life flourished in the area giving rise to many different species.

+###### Planets

+- SheiShe
+  - The original home world of the Rieandi people, SheiShe is 90% covered by oceans.
+While land mass is limited there are tribes of the Rieandi that have taken up on both the solid soil and the glacial poles.
+- No'er
+  - The birthplace of the **R.O.L** and the Voe'er people.
+No'er is a large terran planet near the center of *The Sphere* orbiting a white dwarf star.
+Crystalline structures litter the landscape and mimic the appearance of the race that evolved from its surface.

 > WIP

 #### Governmental systems